ctrlaltdeleon/infinitygauntlet/journal/journal-2020.md

     - `obj.new_key = "new_value";`
   - Square bracket notation!
     - `obj["new_key"] = "new_value";`
-- How to check if object value exists within a `Javascript` array of objects?
+- How to check if object value exists within a `JavaScript` array of objects?

 ```jsx
 const arr = [